jentery/mdia200v4/worksheet1.md

 ## What to Submit

-Please submit a DOCX, ODT, PAGES, or PDF file containing your answers and references along with any media you were prompted to attach or embed.
+Please submit a DOCX, ODT, PAGES, or PDF file containing your answers and references along with any media files you were prompted to attach or embed.

 ## When to Submit It